Killinskillz69/Nineteen69-paystring.crypto.com-/Mining.md

 Any node participating in the network can be a miner and their expected revenue from mining will be directly proportional to their (relative) mining power or **hashrate**, ie., number of nonces tried per second normalised by the total hashrate of the network.

 Ethash PoW is memory hard, making it basically ASIC resistant.
 This means that calculating the PoW requires choosing subsets of a fixed resource dependent on the nonce and block header.
-This resource (a few gigabyte size data) is called a **DAG**.
+This resource (a few gigabyte size data) is called a **DAG** (directed acyclic graph).
 The [DAG](https://github.com/ethereum/wiki/wiki/Ethash-DAG) is totally different every 30000 blocks (a 100 hour window, called an **epoch**) and takes a while to generate.
-Since the DAG only depends on block height, it can be pregenerated but if its not, the client need to wait the end of this process to produce a block.
-Until clients actually precache dags ahead of time the network may experience a massive block delay on each epoch transition.
+Since the DAG only depends on block height, it can be pregenerated but if it is not, the client need to wait the end of this process to produce a block.
+Until clients actually precache DAGs ahead of time the network may experience a massive block delay on each epoch transition.
 Note that the DAG does not need to be generated for verifying the PoW essentially allowing for verification with both low CPU and small memory.

 As a special case, when you start up your node from scratch, mining will only start once the DAG is built for the current epoch.